 The content is contingent on what the parties agree.
 We know from EU statements what the EU would like to have in there, and we know that the EU seems to regard this as mostly about the regulatory regime of a country and unfair regulatory advantage—environmental protection, labour protection, tax standards, state aid—but, as I said, this is contingent on what the parties agree, and the UK could come up with its own proposals for what would be required for a level playing field.
 This will in the end be a subject of the negotiation.

 Dr Lorand Bartels: We have the same sort of approach, so it probably makes sense for me to speak here.
 The concept of a level playing field in this area dates from around 2006.
-It is an EU concept as such, and what is interesting about it is that it covers not only values that are to be protected—Holger mentioned environmental standards and labour protections—but pure economic matters such as subsidies.
+It is an EU concept, as such, and what is interesting about it is that it covers not only values that are to be protected—Holger mentioned environmental standards and labour protections—but pure economic matters such as subsidies.
 That is interesting, because it makes it very clear that what is going on from the EU’s point of view—I will focus just on the EU for the time being—is that it wants to ensure that production in the EU is not being undermined by exporting companies being able to produce more cheaply because they do not have to meet the same standards.

 This is an ongoing issue in trade law at the multilateral level, and it goes back to the very origins of the multilateral trading system.
 The invention of the International Labour Organization is really a level playing field concept, because it is designed to raise labour standards in exporting countries to ensure that you are not undercut.